 Shifting to mark-holder usage, Plaintiffs emphasize that Google co-founder Larry Page stated on July 8, 1998, "Have fun and keep googling."
 Plaintiffs also cite to the fact that entering the search query "define: google" into the Google search engine resulted in a verb definition of: "Use an internet search engine, particularly google.com."
-Plaintiffs argue that non-enforcement of a mark suggests it is generic (Doc.
-86 at 11) and point to the fact that the GOOGLE mark is used in other domain names that Plaintiffs did not purchase (Doc.
-73 at 19).
+Plaintiffs argue that non-enforcement of a mark suggests it is generic and point to the fact that the GOOGLE mark is used in other domain names that Plaintiffs did not purchase.
 However, it is undisputed that: Defendant uses the GOOGLE mark to identify the Google search engine in national advertising campaigns; has policies in place that set strict standards for third party use of the mark; publishes rules and guidelines for use of the mark; and spends sizeable sums policing and enforcing its rights in the mark.
 While it is true that non-enforcement of a mark may be evidence the mark is generic, the undisputed facts make it unreasonable to infer that Defendant does not enforce its rights in the mark.

 If competitors can accurately describe their products or services without using the mark in question, it suggests the mark is not generic.
-E.g., Salton Inc. v.
-Cornwall Corp., 477 F. Supp.
-975, 986 (D. N.J.
-1979) (considering whether being unable to use a mark to describe products substantially disadvantaged competitors).
 A corollary of this point is that the existence of a short and simple descriptive term for the genus to which the trademarked species belongs also evidences the mark in question as not generic.
 E.g., Q-Tips, Inc. v.
-Johnson & Johnson, 108 F. Supp.
-845, 863 (1952) (distinguishing the trademarked product "Q-Tips" from the descriptive term for the type of goods "double tipped applicator").
+Johnson & Johnson (distinguishing the trademarked product "Q-Tips" from the descriptive term for the type of goods "double tipped applicator").
 In this case, "internet search engines" is the short and simple descriptive term for the genus to which the Google search engine belongs.
 It is undisputed that competing search engine providers Yahoo! and Microsoft Bing routinely distinguish their search engine services from Google's search engine service in press releases and advertising campaigns.
 Thus, there is no evidence of competitors' usage capable of supporting the inference that the word google has become the common descriptive term for the category of services to which the Google search engine belongs: internet search engines.